ScribblingGeek earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 4. The Birth of the Divine Twins

 In yet another example of his legendary infidelity, Zeus fell in love and impregnated Leto, daughter of two Titans.
-Enraged, Hera cursed Leto to never find any place on Earth to give birth to her children.
+Enraged, Hera cursed Leto to never find any place on Earth to give birth.
 This did not “punish” Leto, though, for Zeus simply raised an island from the sea to be his lover’s sanctuary.
 There, Leto safely gave birth to the divine twins.
 The boy, Apollo, then became the Greek God of the Sun, Arts, Medicine, among other things.
 The girl, Artemis, became the Greek Goddess of the Moon and the Hunt, and eventually, of childbirth and virginity too.

 Interesting to Know